micsigen/fibonaccirestapi/README.md

-# Fibonacci backend service with Spring
+# Fibonacci Backend Service with Spring

-This guide walks you through the process of creating a *Fibonacci* number application with Spring.
+This guide will walk you through creating a Fibonacci number application using Spring.

 # What You Will Build

-You will build an backend application that will accept HTTP GET requests at: `http://localhost:8080/fibonacci?n=5`.
+You will create a backend application that accepts HTTP GET requests at: http://localhost:8080/fibonacci?n=5.

-It will respond a static page that body will contain a *n.* fibonacci number.
-If the *n* is greater than *46* then return *BAD REQUEST* (500) response code.
+The application will respond with a static page where the body contains the n-th Fibonacci number.
+If n is greater than 46, the application will return a BAD REQUEST (500) status code.

-The Fibonacci number are represented with the next expression:
+The Fibonacci numbers are calculated using the following expression:

 ```
 f(n) = f(n - 1) + f(n - 2)
 ```

-Especially:
+Specifically:
 ```
 f(1) = 1
 f(2) = 1